skrtz/Note-Taker/README.md

 UPenn Coding Bootcamp: Homework-09

 ## Description
 This application allows the user to create, save and delete personal notes.
-The functioncality of this app is powered by both front-end and back-end technology.
+The functionality of this app is powered by both front-end and back-end technology.

 ## Tech
 - HTML/CSS